What we do

 - reviewing and amending Mencap's quality policy and complaints process

-- what Mencap should do about the big learning disability survey results
+- what Mencap should do about the big learning disability survey results.

 Click the headings below to find out about the different things that the Voices Council are working on and getting involved in.

-True inclusion should not be something that happens in special 'inclusion' meetings at certain times, about specific 'inclusive' topics, separate from day to day life.
+We believe that true inclusion should not be something that happens in special 'inclusion' meetings at certain times, about specific 'inclusive' topics, separate from day to day life.
 True inclusion must be for everyone, everywhere, every day.
 Exclusion should only be applied on occasions that must be for special topics, at certain times, in particular meetings, separate from day to day life.

 We've put together 7 inclusion questions for Mencap to ask people about their experience: